 - You Should Be Dancing – Bee Gees

-Mastermix has created a range of 70s Disco mixes that are always useful to have in your library:
+Mastermix offers a wide range of 70s mixes that are always useful to have in your library:

-If you want to add some Funk into your set then the following offer an excellent selection of tracks:
+If you want to add some Funk into your set then the following Mastermix Crates offer an excellent selection of unmixed tracks:

 The 70s had an eclectic mix of music styles and a theme night allows you the chance to really mix up the tunes for your audience: